TempleIgwe/Food-Recipe-App/README.md

 # Food-Recipe-App
-An app that displays different types of food and methods/recipes for them
+An app that displays different types of food and methods/recipes for them using html, css and vanilla javascript